 How to choose the best agave nectar for your margaritas

-• Flavour profiles: the flavour intensity of your agave nectar should complement, not compete with, your tequila.
+The flavour intensity of your agave nectar should complement, not compete with, your tequila.
 For a bright, crisp margarita using Olmeca Altos Plata tequila, light agave nectar provides clean sweetness without overwhelming the spirit’s natural flavours.
 For more complex cocktails featuring Olmeca Altos Reposado Tequila, amber or dark agave might better complement the aged characteristics.

-• Sweetness levels: agave nectar is roughly one and a half times sweeter than standard sugar, which means you’ll need less of it in your drinks.
+Agave nectar is roughly one and a half times sweeter than standard sugar, which means you’ll need less of it in your drinks.
 When preparing a high-quality agave margarita, it’s best to begin with a smaller quantity—around 20ml per glass—and then adjust to taste.
 The aim is to balance the sweetness with the sharpness of the lime, not to overwhelm the natural character of the tequila.

-• Organic and natural choices: for the cleanest flavour, choose organic, lightly processed agave nectars with no additives.
+For the cleanest flavour, choose organic, lightly processed agave nectars with no additives.
 These superior options will enhance rather than compromise your cocktail by avoiding artificial ingredients.
 If you’re searching for the best agave for margaritas, always read the label to make sure it’s 100% agave nectar without corn syrup or other fillers.

 Flavour profiles and the complexity of agave nectar